dharunm236/Heart-rate-monitor/README.md

 ## 🛌 Usage

 1. Connect the MAX30102 sensor and SSD1306 OLED display to the STM32 microcontroller as per the pin configuration in the code.
-2. Connect the INT pin of the MAX30102 sensor to ground (or configure it for interrupts if desired).
+2. Connect the HC-05 Bluetooth module RX and TX pins to PA9 and PA10, respectively, and the INT pin of the MAX30102 sensor to ground (or configure it for interrupts if desired).
 3. Power up the system.
 4. Place your finger on the MAX30102 sensor.
 5. View the heart rate data on the OLED screen.
+6. Use the Serial Bluetooth Terminal app ([link](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&pcampaignid=web_share)) to receive heart rate data via Bluetooth.
-6. If connected, the heart rate data will also be sent via USART.
+7. If connected, the heart rate data will also be sent via USART.

 ---